Adventures based on Somerset Maugham's experiences during the First World War

 Testimony from the women who sailed across the Atlantic to join their servicemen husbands.

-AJP Taylor appraises the successes and failures of World War Two leaders.
+AJP Taylor, the renowned historian, appraises the performance of World War Two leaders.

 WWII drama in which a bomber pilot discovers a taste for reckless daring.